Help us improve your experience.

 • Aliasing—EVPN leverages all-active multihoming when connecting devices to the access layer of a campus fabric.
 The connection of the multihomed access layer switches is called ESI-LAG, while the access layer devices connect to each access switch using standard LACP.

-• Split horizon—Split horizon prevents the looping of broadcast, unknown unicast, and multicast (BUM) traffic in a network.
+• Split horizon—Split horizon prevents the looping of BUM traffic in a network.
 With split horizon, a packet is never sent back over the same interface it was received on, which prevents loops.

 Overlay Network (Data Plane)

 VXLAN is the overlay data plane encapsulation protocol that tunnels Ethernet frames between network endpoints over the underlay network.
-Devices that perform VXLAN encapsulation and decapsulation for the network are referred to as VTEP.
+A device that performs VXLAN encapsulation and decapsulation for the network is referred to as a VTEP.
 Before a VTEP sends a frame into a VXLAN tunnel, it wraps the original frame in a VXLAN header that includes a Virtual Network Identifier (VNI).
 The VNI maps the packet to the original VLAN at the ingress switch.
-After applying a VXLAN header, the frame is encapsulated into a UDP/IP datagram for transmission to the remote VTEP over the IP fabric, where the VXLAN header is removed and the VNI to VLAN translation happens at the egress switch.
+After applying a VXLAN header, the frame is encapsulated into a UDP/IP datagram for transmission to the remote VTEP over the IP fabric, where the VXLAN header is removed and the VNI-to-VLAN translation happens at the egress switch.

 Figure 3: VXLAN Header A picture containing diagram Description automatically generated